In the teachings of Islam, Zakat is considered an important duty of giving charity to those in need.

 (Sahih al-Bukhari, Vol: 02, Chapter 24, 524)

-Narrations shed light on:
+The above narrations shed light on:

 Let’s specify the hadiths of those eligible for Zakat and shed light on its distribution and impact.

-Narrated by Abu Huraira (R.A)
+4. Narrated by Abu Huraira (R.A.) that the Prophet (PBUH) said,

 (Sahih al-Bukhari, Vol: 02, Chapter 24, 507)

-Narrated by Abu Huraira (R.A),
+5. Narrated by Abu Huraira (R.A.) that Allah's Apostle (PBUH) said,

-“Allah’s Apostle (PBUH) said, “A man said that he would give something in charity.
+“A man said that he would give something in charity.
 He went out with his object of charity and unknowingly gave it to a thief.
 The next morning, the people said that he had given his object of charity to a thief.
+(On hearing that) he said, “O Allah!
+All the praises are for you.
+I will give alms again.”

+And so he again went out with his alms and (unknowingly) gave it to an adulteress.
 The next morning, the people said that he had given his alms to an adulteress last night.
 The man said, “O Allah!
 All the praises are for you.

 (I gave my alms) to an adulteress.
 I will give alms again.”
 So he went out with his arms again and (unknowingly) gave it to a rich person.
 (The people) next morning said that he had given his alms to a wealthy person.
 He said, “O Allah!
 All the praises are for you.
 (I had given alms) to a thief, to an adulteress, and to a wealthy man.”

 Then someone came and said to him, “The alms which you gave to the thief might make him abstain from stealing, and that given to the adulteress might make her abstain from illegal sexual intercourse (adultery), and that given to the wealthy man might make him take a lesson from it and spend his wealth which Allah has given him, in Allah’s cause.”